-- Input from local agencies that are supported by the data captured in the needs assessment and gaps analysis reflect that there are multiple needs and gaps in our affordable housing and homeless response system.

-- Due to an anticipated drop in state and local resources that come from document recording fees, there will be an across the board reduction in funding to support existing homeless services activities.
-HOME ARP funds offer a valuable resource that can help fill this system-wide funding gap. - Thurston County did consider giving preference to the following eligible populations based on input from community members, but decided against selecting a specific eligible population for prioritization.
+- Input from local agencies that are supported by the data captured in the needs assessment and gaps analysis reflect that there are multiple needs and gaps in our affordable housing and homeless response system. - During initial community engagement efforts, it was anticipated that there would be a drop in state and local resources that come from document recording fees, resulting in an across-the-board reduction in funding to support existing homeless services activities.
+However, gap funding was provided through legislative action which addressed concerns of reduction in homeless services. - Thurston County did consider giving preference to the following eligible populations based on input from community members, but decided against selecting a specific eligible population for prioritization.
 Activities that support these populations will be considered as part of the open RFP process. - Seniors.
 Housing and services were identified as a need.
 There are several senior housing projects that are projected to occur in the coming years, including Unity Commons Phase II rental housing, and Housing Authority of Thurston County Tumwater Inn that will focus on seniors.
 Therefore, it was determined that prioritizing seniors was not a higher need than other populations. - Shelter for those fleeing domestic violence.
-It is recognized that expanding shelter capacity is a need in our community with a particular need to expand shelter capacity for those fleeing; however, without an ongoing source of operating funds identified, the County has concerns around expanding capacity that cannot be sustained.
-Funding allocated for services under the HOME ARP RFP that is planned may support services for this population. - There are several affordable housing projects and service programs that serve veterans in Thurston County.
+It is recognized that expanding shelter capacity is a need in our community with a particular need to expand shelter capacity for those fleeing; however, without an ongoing source of operating funds identified, the County has concerns around expanding capacity that cannot be sustained. . - There are several affordable housing projects and service programs that serve veterans in Thurston County.
 As Joint Base Lewis-McChord is partially located in Thurston County, there is a strong presence of veterans in our community.
 Supporting veterans has long been a priority for our community and will continue to be a priority.
 Because of existing resources dedicated to support veterans, there is not a need to prioritize veterans over other eligible populations with HOME ARP funds.